manifold-systems/manifold/docs/manifold-templates.md

 ### `layout`

-Layouts can be made and used with the `content` and `layouts` directives respectively.
+Layouts can be made and used with the `content` and `layout` directives respectively.

 The `content` directive splits the current template into the header and footer of a layout.

-The `layouts` directive makes the header and footer of the layout frame the current template.
+The `layout` directive makes the header and footer of the layout frame the current template.
-The current template renders where at the location of the `content` directive.
+The current template renders at the location of the `content` directive.

-Both the `content` directive and `layouts` directive are only valid in the outermost class (not within sections) and can only appear once in a template.
+Both the `content` directive and `layout` directive are only valid in the outermost class (not within sections) and can only appear once in a template.

 The `params` directive is not yet supported for a template that contains the `content` directive.

-The syntax of a content template is as follows:
+The syntax of a layout template is as follows:
 ```jsp
 HEADER CONTENT HERE
 <%@ content %>
 FOOTER CONTENT HERE
 ```

-For example, I can create the template `layoutEx.html.mtl` as the following:
+For example, you can create the template `LayoutEx.html.mtl`:
 ```jsp
 </html>
   </body>